system-storage-manager/ssm/doc/src/download.rst

 Download
 ========

-You can get System Storage Manager from the git repository on SourceForge project page http://sourceforge.net/p/storagemanager/code/.
+You can get System Storage Manager from the git repository on GitHub project page https://github.com/system-storage-manager/ssm/releases/.
 There are two
 branches: ``master`` which contains the stable release and ``devel`` where the development is happening.
 Once in a while the ``devel`` branch is merged into ``master``, releasing new version of System Storage Manager.